 I find mountain biking to be the perfect disconnect from the busy urban world.
 I love being out in nature, focusing entirely on the moment and tackling whatever challenges the trail throws at you.
 Grinding your way to the top of a hill to get that amazing descent is worth it every time.
 And it sure beats a workout on the treadmill!

 I have been working in digital marketing and strategy for over 10 years now, and I get a real buzz in helping businesses achieve and exceed their online goals, particularly those in the outdoor industries.
-So to be able to join the Mountain Bikes Direct team and help contribute to their vision is like a dream come true!
+So to be able to join the MTB Direct team and help contribute to their vision is like a dream come true!
 The team here is fantastic at what they do, know their products inside and out, and truly stand behind their core values and customer service.

 At six years old the chain came off my bike whilst chasing my dad down an ENORMOUS hill.
 On those bikes, no chain = no brakes.
 That crash onto the bitumen taught me that roads hurt.
 Obviously, that's why I now love smashing mountain bikes down tracks as fast as possible.
 It hurts less.

 Despite that lovely formative experience, I only picked up my first adult bike in 2016.
 Turns out this whole bike thing is fun.
 Like... really fun.
 So, at the end of 2017 I resigned from my career in Outdoor Education and moved to Tassie.
 Since then I’ve been living and riding between Derby and Maydena – with occasional trips to the mainland for races.